Audition Songs for [title of show] – By Character

 Step 3: Pick an Audition Song

-Next, based on your personality and vocal type, decide which character you’d like to audition for.
-Just keep in mind that if you audition for a specific character, you still might not be chosen for that particular role.
+Based on your personality and vocal type, decide which character you’d like to audition for.
+Just know that if you audition for a specific character, you still might not be chosen for that particular role.

-To summarize, keep an open mind and try not to take the process too seriously.
+Be sure to indicate that you’re open to other roles.
+You’ll gain valuable experience no matter where you’re placed.
+To summarize, keep an open mind and have fun with this!
 And when you’re ready, choose the song that you feel most comfortable with from the list below.

 Heidi